Cocycles of nilpotent quotients of free groups: Review: Magnus expansions and higher Massey products

 Following \cite{Kra}, the {\it $n$-fold Massey product}, $\langle \gamma_1, \gamma_2,\dots, \gamma_n\rangle $, is defined to be the set of cohomology classes of cocycles associated with all possible defining systems.
-There are many interpretations of the higher Massey product; this paper uses the Massey product as a nilpotent algorithm to yield cocycles from other cocycles of lower degree.
+While there are many interpretations of the higher Massey product, this paper uses the Massey products as a method to yield cocycles from other cocycles of lower degree.